HosseinEbrahimiK/biof501-project/README.md

 <p align="center">
   <img width="700" height="550" src="figs/heatmap.png">
 </p>

-* ``upregulated.txt``: List of genes that statistically significantly up-expressed in Leukemia cells compared to normal cells.
-This output list is a part of the ``identify_genes`` module.

-* ``downregulated.txt``: List of genes that statistically significantly down-expressed in Leukemia cells compared to normal cells.
-This output list is a part of the ``identify_genes`` module.

 * ``gene expression violin plot``: Based on the input query from the user (a gene symbol), the workflow creates a violin plot for the given gene showing the difference in expression of Leukemia and normal cells.
 This module only works when the specified gene has been listed in ``upregulated.txt`` or ``downregulated.txt``.
 Otherwise, it will throw an error indicating the input gene has not either been down or upregulated.